GreenCollar offers its clients unmatched expertise in the development of Carbon Farming Projects on their properties.

 As Data Manager at GreenCollar, Marta is heavily involved in the manipulation and assessment of project survey data and the use of complex algorithmic models to predict carbon abatement stores across the country.
 She is also the go to for some of our more technically challenged team members and can perform any task in excel in under 0.2 seconds.

-In his many years as part of the GreenCollar field team Evan has honed his data collection skills to a fine art.
-He has perfected small handwriting to fit inside data sheet cells, identifies countless species of Australian flora and can perform impressive feats with a plastic bag and a clipboard to fend off the elements and record data regardless of the weather.
+Evan has worked for GreenCollar on the field team for many years.
+He is very experienced in remote survey work and has honed his data collection skills to a fine art.
+Evan has perfected small handwriting to fit inside data sheet cells, identifies countless species of Australian flora and can perform impressive feats with a plastic bag and a clipboard to fend off the elements and record data regardless of the weather.
 In his time at GreenCollar Evan has also acquired a level 2 chainsaw operators ticket, used for destructive sampling methods, and boasts an (almost) entirely clean record for avoiding wildlife collisions on hazardous rural roads.

 Evan brings a longstanding enthusiasm for working in the outdoors to the field team.
 Before joining GreenCollar Evan was an outdoor adventure guide in the Blue Mountains with various local companies.
 During his breaks from the field Evan is located in the Blue Mountains where he takes advantage of his surroundings by rock climbing, gardening and hiking.